Microsoft Math Solver

-Microsoft Math Solver (formerly Microsoft Mathematics and Microsoft Math) is an entry-level educational app that solves math and science problems.
-Developed and maintained by Microsoft, it is primarily targeted at students as a learning tool.
+Microsoft Math Solver (formerly Microsoft Mathematics and Microsoft Math) was an entry-level educational app that solved math and science problems.
+Developed and maintained by Microsoft, it was primarily targeted at students as a learning tool.
 Until 2015, it ran on Microsoft Windows.
 Since then, it has been developed for the web platform and mobile devices.

 Microsoft Math was originally released as a bundled part of Microsoft Student.
 It was then available as a standalone paid version starting with version 3.0.
 For version 4.0, it was released as a free downloadable product and was called Microsoft Mathematics 4.0.
 It is no longer in active development and has been removed from the Microsoft website.
-A related freeware add-in, called "Microsoft Mathematics Add-In for Word and OneNote," is also available from Microsoft and offers comparable functionality (Word 2007 or higher is required).
+A related freeware add-in, called "Microsoft Mathematics Add-In for Word and OneNote," was also available from Microsoft and offered comparable functionality (Word 2007 or higher is required).

 Microsoft Math received the 2008 Award of Excellence from Tech & Learning Magazine.

+Microsoft Math was retired on July 7, 2025.

 Features

-Microsoft Math contains features that are designed to assist in solving mathematics, science, and tech-related problems, as well as to educate the user.
-The application features such tools as a graphing calculator and a unit converter.
-It also includes a triangle solver and an equation solver that provides step-by-step solutions to each problem.
+Microsoft Math contained features that are designed to assist in solving mathematics, science, and tech-related problems, as well as to educate the user.
+The application featured such tools as a graphing calculator and a unit converter.
+It also included a triangle solver and an equation solver that provides step-by-step solutions to each problem.